-I had hardly a doubt that Antaeus could pull off their 2015 season opener, a streamlined version of William Shakespeare’s Henry IV, Part I, directed by Michael Murry.
+I had hardly a doubt that Antaeus Theatre Company could pull off their 2015 season opener, a streamlined version of William Shakespeare’s Henry IV, Part I, directed by Michael Murry.
 When I merely entered and viewed the space, I immediately got the feeling that my sentiments would be confirmed.
 The set was bare yet superbly dressed with perfect simple lighting, an unobstructed raised wood floor, minimal set pieces and a dark overhead back wall mural of the cosmos.
 Tone and breadth established, there was no need for anything else to be done but the actors to walk on and speak.

 To say Antaeus’ style with classical material is unique to the company, intellectual, heady, perfected in speech would be to praise them for their natural extraordinary qualities.
 The “partner casting” whereby two actors share every role, a company tradition, in this case has created symmetry.

 Notwithstanding, that I would have preferred more chemistry between some of the players and a Falstaff who was less pulled back in projection which affected other cast members momentarily towards the end of the first act, but was in every other way, remarkable, or a much more fiercesome Bollingbrook, or a bit more emotional range from both Percy and his wife Kate, would critically overlook the fact that this company’s Henry IV delivered with absolute clarity and bold muscularity throughout and especially in the second act battle scenes.